 How to submit

 - Applications for Emerging Leader Scholarship will not be considered without an approved abstract submitted for IAFS 2020.

-- Once you have submitted an abstract and are still logged in as an author, go to ‘Home’ and select the button ‘Submit Emerging Leader Scholarship Application’
+- Once you have been notified of your acceptance into the program; log into the abstract submission portal, go to ‘Home’ and select the button ‘Submit Emerging Leader Scholarship Application’.

 - Complete the application which includes attaching your letter of support.